Minnie Pwerle "Awelye Atnwengerrp"

 Minnie Pwerle was a very important Australian First Nations artist.
 She came from Utopia, Northern Territory a cattle station in the Sandover area of Central Australia 300 kilometres northeast of Alice Springs.
 Minnie was one of the traditional owners of Utopia station recognised in the 1980 Indigenous land claim made over the property, her country was known as Atnwengerrp.
-Minnie began painting in 1999 at the age of 80, her paintings soon became highly popular and much sought-after works of contemporary Indigenous Australian art.
-In the years after she took up painting on canvas until she died in 2006, Minnie's works were exhibited around Australia and collected by major galleries, including the Art Gallery of New South Wales, the National Gallery of Victoria, the Art Gallery of South Australia and the Queensland Art Gallery.
+Minnie began painting in 2000 at about the age of 80, and her pictures soon became popular and sought-after works of contemporary Indigenous Australian art.
+In the years after she took up painting on canvas until she died in 2006, Minnie's works were exhibited around Australia and collected by major galleries, including the Art Gallery of New South Wales, the National Gallery of Victoria and the Queensland Art Gallery.
 Minnie's work is often compared with that of her sister-in-law Emily Kame Kngwarreye, who also came from the Sandover and took up acrylic painting late in life.
 Size 123 x 89 cms Acrylics on Belgian Linen.